April 29, 2023

 Lord and God, trusting in the righteousness of Christ for my justification brings peace and comfort to my heart.
 My salvation depends not on me but on you.
 In Jesus’ name, Amen.

-About the author — Hernandes Lopes
+About the author — Hernandes Dias Lopes

-Hernandes became the Portuguese ministry leader for Today's sister Portuguese ministry in 2010.
-He also serves as the director of the organization Luz Para o Caminho (Light for the Way), an organization formed in partnership between ReFrame and the Presbyterian
+Rev. Hernandes Dias Lopes is the Portuguese ministry leader for ReFrame Ministries.
+He also serves as director of Luz Para o Caminho (“Light for the Way”), an organization formed in partnership between ReFrame and the Presbyterian Church of Brazil.
+Rev. Lopes travels around the world to preach and teach the Bible.
+He and his wife, Udemilta (Tinha), live in Sao Paulo, Brazil, and have two children.

 Start your day with quick daily devotions.